Who is this article for?

 - Select Users and Groups.

-Older versions of OS X may list this as Accounts.
+Older versions of Mac operating systems may list this as Accounts.

 - Select Login Items.